anandangalig/portfolio/README.md

 ## Description

 _While attending Epicodus bootcamp, I created several sample web pages for practice.
-This portfolio includes some it._
+This portfolio includes some of it._

 ## Setup/Installation Requirements